-Versatile Postmodern Art
+Versatile Postmodern Design and Arts

 A bit of: Paint and draw; assemblage art; pop art; fluxus; postminimalism; conceptual art; lowbrow art; digital art intermedia; neo-conceptual art, etc. Postmodernist artists tend to work with new image-based technologies, including television, video, lighting, smartphones, screenprinting, computers and the Internet.

 For you to know.
 A work of visual art is a painting, drawing, print or sculpture, existing in a single copy, in a limited edition of 200 copies or fewer that are signed and consecutively numbered by the author.
 In the case of a sculpture, in multiple cast, carved, or fabricated sculptures of 200 or fewer that are consecutively numbered by the author and bear the signature or other identifying mark of the author; or a still photographic image produced for exhibition purposes only, existing in a single copy that is signed by the author, or in a limited edition of 200 copies or fewer that are signed and consecutively numbered by the author.

 For you to know.
 A work of visual art does not include any poster, map, globe, chart, technical drawing, diagram, model, applied art, motion picture or other audiovisual work, book, magazine, newspaper, periodical, database, electronic information service, electronic publication or similar publication; any merchandising item or advertising, promotional, descriptive, covering, or packaging material, or container; any portion or part of any item described in clause; or any work made for hire; or any work not subject to copyright protection under this title.